godotengine/godot-docs/tutorials/3d/using_transforms.rst

 This rotates the node relative to the parent node.

-To rotate relative to object space (the node's own transform) use the following:
+To rotate relative to object space (the node's own transform), use the following:

 .. tabs::
  .. code-tab:: gdscript GDScript